-Arsenic products were banned in Europe at the time.
+Arsenic products were already banned in Europe.
 But in Great Britain wallpaper was a booming industry.
 In 1874 alone, 32 million rolls of wallpaper were manufactured.

 Big business interests took precedence over public health, and arsenic in wallpaper was never outlawed.
-By the 1870s and 1880s, however, the public was demanding arsenic free wallpaper, and companies bowed to public pressure.
+By the 1870s and 1880s, however, the public demanded arsenic free wallpaper, and companies bowed to public pressure.

 In the 21st century, Victorian wallpaper kept at the British National Archives were tested for arsenic; 275 tested positive.
 They weren’t all green but featured a variety of colors.

 Enjoy history and historical fiction?
 Join the mailing list and stay up-to-date on book releases, news, beta reading opportunities and more.